 - Read the user agreement and click Accept.

 - If you do not see a UH welcome page, you may need to configure the SSID or network name to UH_Guest.

-UH Elyria Medical Center’s Gift Shoppe offers a unique collection of gifts, flower arrangements and cards, magazines, books and sundries.
-The shop is run by UH Elyria Medical Center Women’s Auxiliary and all proceeds are invested in patient care services.
+UH Elyria Medical Center’s Gift Shop offers a unique collection of gifts, flower arrangements and cards, magazines, books and sundries.
+The shop is run by UH Elyria Medical Center Auxiliary and all proceeds are invested in patient care services.

-The Gift Shoppe is conveniently located on the first floor off of the main lobby with the following hours of operation:
+The Gift Shop is conveniently located on the first floor off of the main lobby with the following hours of operation:

-For questions about the UH Elyria Medical Center Gift Shoppe or to place an order, please call 440-326-4610.
+For questions about the UH Elyria Medical Center Gift Shop or to place an order, please call 440-326-4610.